yonesko/slack-queue-bot/README.md

 A Slack bot to manage a queue of slack users in a channel.

-Used in production at https://city-mobil.ru/
+This bot is used in production at https://city-mobil.ru/

 ## How?